thisdavejohnson/ansible-and-juliet/README.md

 This is an Ansible playbook, intended to cast a hapless college Mac lab into an unexpected scheduled Shakespearean performance.

+If you need Ansible, see http://ansibleworks.com or http://github.com/ansible/ansible

 Setup
 =====